Certificate IV in Alcohol and Other Drugs

 Planning and organising

-Working with at risk individuals and groups
+Working with at risk with individuals and groups

 Interventions